 An Táisce raised concerns regarding sea level rise and highlighted the need for consideration of an alternative inland railway option.
-They noted an inland railway would help to alleviate traffic congestion on the N11 on the busy approach towards Dublin and may help to overcome existing problems encountered by the Rosslare to Dublin train service due to its co-occurrence with the DART on the same line.
+They noted an inland railway would help to alleviate traffic congestion on the N11 on the busy approach towards Dublin and may help to overcome existing problems encountered on the Rosslare to Dublin train service due to its co-occurrence with the DART on the same line.

-4.10.6 Biodiversity
+4.9.4 Biodiversity

-There were multiple references to biodiversity in the submissions received.
-Several submissions referenced the need to protect the natural habitats, wildlife, Special Conservation Areas (SAC) and sensitive environments near the railway line and areas under proposal.
-In particular the negative impacts to biodiversity in White Rock Beach, Booterstown Marsh, Bray Head and Killiney Bay North.
+Several submissions referenced the need to protect the natural habitats, wildlife, Special Areas of Conservation and sensitive environments near the railway line and areas under proposal.